jerennurnazarova0912/HSBC-Loan-Analysis/README.md

 # HSBC Personal Loan Acceptance Analysis 🏦📈

+## Note: This project uses a public/practice dataset styled on personal loan data.
+It is not affiliated with, sponsored by, or completed on behalf of HSBC.

 ## Project Overview
 This project focuses on identifying the key drivers for personal loan approvals using a dataset of 5,000 bank customers.
 The goal was to build an interactive dashboard in **Power BI** to help credit officers make data-driven decisions based on customer demographics and financial behavior.